Paulemann/service.vdr.archive/README.md

 # service.vdr.archive

-kodi addon to archive VDR recordings as mp4 video files.
+Kodi addon to archive VDR recordings as mp4 video files.

 The addon installs both a service and a script.
 The script can be invoked from the kodi GUI and lets you select locally stored VDR